kotolex/checking/README.md

 ```

 **Attention!**
-You must use assert_all() at the end of the test to actually raise an assertion exception if something went wrong.
+You _must_ use assert_all() at the end of the test to actually raise an assertion exception if something went wrong.

 ###### Fluent Assert

-Fluent assert is just syntactic sugar to make a series of checks for an object more simple and readable.
+Fluent assert is just syntactic sugar to make a series of checks for an object simpler and more readable.
 Fluent assert is **not** a soft assert, if one of the checks fails -- the whole chain halts.
 Fluent assert interface has methods analogous to the basic asserts as well as exclusive ones: